 Begin collecting evidence of the accident after you’ve attended to immediate safety concerns and exchanged information with the other driver.
 This includes taking photos of the scene of the accident, the other driver’s license plate, vehicle damage, and any injuries.

-While any law enforcement that arrives on the scene will also be required to gather evidence for an official police report, it can be helpful to have your own documentation as well.
+While law enforcement will also be required to gather evidence for a police report, it can be helpful to have your own documentation as well.

 Note the date, time, and location of the accident, as well as details regarding the seriousness of the accident and how you believe it occurred.